Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Antibiotics for prostatitis are selected from the following drug groups.

-From penicillins.
+from penicillins.

-This group has a wide range of effects on bacteria and therefore it is most often prescribed precisely before the data is received from the laboratory.
+This group has a wide range of effects on bacteria and therefore it is most often prescribed precisely before data is received from the laboratory.

-From macrolides.
+from macrolides.

 This group includes Sumamed, Josamycin, Klacid, Rulid.
 Macrolides perfectly penetrate the tissues of the prostate gland and begin to fight infection after their first intake.